nathants/libaws/readme.md

   * This domain, or its parent domain, must already exist as a hosted zone in [Route53](https://github.com/nathants/libaws/tree/master/cmd/route53/ls.go).

-  * This domain, or its parent domain, must already have an [ACM](https://github.com/nathants/libaws/tree/master/cmd/acm/ls.go) certificate with subdomain wildcard.
+  * An exact or matching wildcard [ACM](https://github.com/nathants/libaws/tree/master/cmd/acm/ls.go) certificate must already exist.

+* `infra-rm` removes the custom domain and, for `dns=`, its managed alias.
+It leaves the hosted zone and certificate.

 * Schema: